opencobra/cobratoolbox/README.md

 - Answers to Frequently Asked Questions (**FAQ**) are [here](FAQ.md).

-- If you need support, please feel free to post your question in the [here](https://groups.google.com/forum/#!forum/cobra-toolbox).
+- If you need support, please feel free to post your question [here](https://groups.google.com/forum/#!forum/cobra-toolbox).

 How to contribute
 -----------------